What is the Salvation Army?

-- Officer: A Senior Soldier who has answered God's call to full time service and has been trained, commissioned and ordained.
-An officer is a recognised minister of religion.
+- Officer: A Senior Soldier who has answered God’s call to full time service and has been trained, commissioned and ordained.
+An officer is a recognized minister of religion.
 Officer ranks are in the following order: Lieutenant, Captain, Major, Lieut-colonel, Colonel, Commissioner, General.

 - Promotion to Glory: The Salvation Army’s description of the death of Salvationists.

 - Red Shield: A symbol identifying a wide range of Army social and emergency services.

 - Salvation: The work of grace which God accomplishes in a repentant person whose trust is in Christ as Saviour, forgiving sin, giving meaning and new direction to life, and strength to live as God desires.
 The deeper experience of this grace, known as holiness or sanctification, is the outcome of wholehearted commitment to God and enables the living of a Christlike life.
 Salvationist: A member of the Salvation Army.